All Episodes

 Welcome to Stay Free with Russell Brand, wherever you're watching.

-And in our conversation, we talk about the implications and repercussions of Charlie Kirk's murder and the exploitation of his death by in a sense, institutions and various bodies across the culture.
+And in our conversation, we talk about the implications and repercussions of Charlie Kirk's murder and the exploitation of his death by in a sense institutions and various bodies across the culture.

 I, in particular, am interested in the distinction that exists between Christ's message and the political message of the Republican Party, because those are two separate things.

-So let me know in the comments and chat what you think about that perspective.
+Let me know in the comments and chat what you think about that perspective.

 I guess that's where I started.

-And towards the end, he talks in more detail about his feelings around some of the conspiracy theories and the utilisation and mobilisation.
+Over the course of the conversation, we get into it, and towards the end, he talks in more detail about his feelings around some of the conspiracy theories and the utilization and mobilization by many different groups when it comes to the identity of the shooter.

 If you haven't got Rumble Premium yet, get Rumble Premium now because it helps me directly financially.

-And as you can see, I've got a lot of very important.
+And as you can see, I've got a lot of very important medications to take.

-And also if you get Rumble Premium, you get Mug Club for nothing, you know, crowd of stuff, you get Tim Pools, Tim Cast for nothing, you get loads of stuff from it.
+And also, if you get Rumble Premium, you get Mug Club for nothing, you know, crowd of stuff.

-I mean, if you think about YouTube, at the beginning it was meritocratic, wasn't it?
+I mean, if you think about YouTube, at the beginning, it was meritocratic, wasn't it?

-Like if you were good on YouTube and you got subscribers, people would see your content.
+Like, if you were good on YouTube and you got subscribers, people would see your content.

 That's not how it is now.

-That's not to say there aren't brilliant people doing extremely well on YouTube.
+Now, that's not to say there aren't brilliant people doing extremely well on YouTube.

 I count some of them among my friends.